Bogdan-uas/nodejs-hw-mongodb/README.md

 # nodejs-hw-mongodb

 # THIS IS NOT A WEBSITE, THAT'S A SERVICE!
-(there is actually a "website", that is working on this code, but its purpose of existence is so the back-end works properly.)
+(there is actually a "website", that is working on this code, but its purpose of existence is so the code works and works properly.)

 A back-end app that does properly work on Postman.